-On this puzzled landscape there still stand 35 monuments, large and small of different types.
+On this puzzling landscape, there still stand 35 monuments, large and small of different types.
 But interestingly a majority of them are unfinished.
 One of the types of monuments is the monoliths, small shrines cut out of a single boulder of rock.
 Best known of the series is the Pancha Pandava Rathas that attract visitors in large numbers throughout the day.

 These monuments, the first of its kind in South India had been erected under the patronage of Pallava rulers between 580 CE and 720 CE.

-Mahabalipuram is located on picturesque Beach Road that connects Chennai with Puddicherry on Bay of Bengal.
-A popular tourist destination in Tamil Nadu, Mahabalipuram is well connected by Bus service from Chennai, Kanchipuram and Puddicherry.
-The destination offers a large number of stay options including high end resorts.
+Mahabalipuram is located on picturesque Beach Road that connects Chennai with Puducherry on the Bay of Bengal.
+A popular tourist destination in Tamil Nadu, Mahabalipuram is well connected by Bus service from Chennai, Kanchipuram and Puducherry.
+The destination offers a large number of stay options including high-end resorts.
 It takes about 2 hours to reach Mahabalipuram either from Chennai or Kanchipuram.
 While at Mahabalipuram also explore the stone craft in the village.
 It requires a minimum of 6 hours to appreciate the archaeological ruins of the place.
 December and January are the best months.
 From February onward it becomes very hot and humid.

 Mammala had fought several wars with the Chalukya rulers of Badami (today’s north-central Karnataka) and had defeated many kings of South India.
 Mahabalipuram, earlier known as Mammalapuram was named after Mammala, who had also developed the site into a major port.

-These monoliths exhibit four completely different style of architecture.
-Except the Draupadi Ratha none of them are complete, which depicts a common man’s hut.
+These monoliths exhibit four completely different styles of architecture.
+Except for the Draupadi Ratha, none of them is complete, which depicts a common man’s hut.
 The Arjuna and Dharmaraja Rathas depict the early stage of South Indian temples.
 The Bhima Ratha is an example of a structure with a cylindrical form of roof that later became the basis of the typical South Indian gopurams.

 The Nakula – Sahadeva Ratha is an example of Gaja Pristha or elephant backed architecture.
-An elephant shaped monoliths stands near by suggesting that the apprentices were first made to carve out the elephant and the curvature of its back was set out as the model for the shape of the shrine.
+An elephant shaped monoliths stand nearby suggesting that the apprentices were first made to carve out the elephant and the curvature of its back was set out as the model for the shape of the shrine.

 These shrines were never completed and hence never in use.
-Perhaps the space was used as an experimental ground to create different forms of architecture at the formative phase of South Indian temples.
-Some of them were later formalized and evolved into mature forms of Dravidan temples.
+Perhaps space was used as an experimental ground to create different forms of architecture at the formative phase of South Indian temples.
+Some of them were later formalized and evolved into mature forms of Dravidian temples.